apigee/streetcarts-tutorial/streetcarts/README.md

     **Important:**

     Make these  changes in EVERY proxy EXCEPT data-manager and accesstoken.

         * In the default TargetEndpoint, make sure the default target URL matches your org-name and environment.
 (For example, if you're an Apigeek deploying in the internal e2e environment, the base URL should be https://{org}-{env}.**e2e**.apigee.net).

-        Do not change the `production` target URL.
+Do not change the 'production` target URL.
 It points to the internal Apigee e2e environment and should not be changed.

         * In the ProxyEndpoint, make sure the RouteRule for the default TargetEndpoint is your org name.